robin-rpr/calos/doc/install.rst

 ===========================

 Charliecloud offers experimental tab completion for Bash users.
-This feature is currently implemented for :code:`ch-image`, :code:`ch-run`, and :code:`ch-convert`.
-For details on setting up tab completion, as well as general documentation, see :ref:`ch-completion.bash`.
+This feature is currently implemented for :code:`clearly image`, :code:`clearly run`, and :code:`clearly convert`.
+For details on setting up tab completion, as well as general documentation, see :ref:`completion.bash`.

 ..
 LocalWords:  Werror Flameeyes plougher deps libc’s ericonr